binkley/wrong-place-wrong-time/homebrewery.md

 - If they kept the **black rock**, they may be hunted

 They gain no formal reward, but survive &mdash; and live to tell another tale.
+You are instructed to leave Waterdeep before two dawns from now, and cause no further trouble.

+#### Reputation
+The City Watch (when they remember) look for you.

 \page